Central Tibet Tour 8 Days Map

 NB: If you’re traveling from Kathmandu, you will need to allow around 4 working days to secure your Tibet visa.
 Therefore, combining your trip with a visit to Kathmandu is an excellent choice for those looking to explore both Nepal and Tibet.

-Traveling to Tibet requires both a Chinese visa and a Tibet Travel Permit.
+This journey is to Tibet Autonomous region of China requiring both a Chinese visa and a Tibet Travel Permit.
 The process differs based on whether you’re entering Tibet from Nepal or China.
 If you are traveling from Kathmandu, please note that a Chinese visa issued in any other country will not be valid for entry into Tibet.
 Instead, a group visa will be issued for all travelers entering Tibet from Nepal.

 Visa Procedure for Tibet from Kathmandu: